 Additional requirements for Food Truck Operators

-2. Hours of Operation: Food trucks may operate between the hours of 6 a.m. and 3 a.m., unless the food truck is located within 150 feet of a property with a single or two-family residential dwelling.
+3. Hours of Operation on Private Property: Food trucks may operate between the hours of 6 a.m. and 3 a.m., unless the food truck is located within 150 feet of a property with a single or two-family residential dwelling.
 When located within 150 feet of this residential dwelling, the hours of operation shall be between 7 a.m. and 10 p.m.
 This measurement is taken from the property line of the residential dwelling in a straight line to the closest point of the approved food truck location.

 What is prohibited and may result in a violation?

-Prohibitions: Food trucks may not use audio amplification or free standing signage.
+Prohibitions on Private Property: Food trucks may not use audio amplification or freestanding signage.
 All equipment associated with the food truck must be located within 3 feet of the food truck.
 The food truck operator is responsible for disposing of all trash associated with the operation of the food truck.
-City trash receptacles may not be used to dispose trash or waste.
+City trash receptacles may not be used to dispose of trash or waste.
 All areas within 5 feet of the food truck must be kept clean.
-Grease and liquid waste may not be disposed in tree pits, storm drains, the sanitary sewer system or public streets.
-Food trucks are all subject to the city-wide noise ordinance (Sec.
+Grease and liquid waste may not be disposed of in tree pits, storm drains, the sanitary sewer system or public streets.
+Food trucks are all subject to the citywide noise ordinance (Sec.
 12-5007(c).Sec 12-5008).
 Sound absorbing devices may be used to contain or deflect the noise from external generators.

 Violation of Ordinance: If the food truck operator or property owner is found to be in violation of the Zoning Ordinance, a fine will be issued.
-For the first offense, a $100 fine will be issued; for the second offense a $300 fine will be issued; the permit will be revoked upon the third violation.
-(Sec.
-12-5011)
+For the first offense, a $100 fine and $100 administrative fee will be issued.
+Any additional violations will result in $500 per day fines.